 Due to the increase of both environmental pressures and the demand for jobs outside the city, ecotourism initiatives are now flourishing.
 Our journey started with the successful establishment of the Dana Biosphere Reserve ecotourism facilities in 1994; the first protected area where the ecotourism and sustainable development model was applied by RSCN.

 Today, RSCN manages well over 23 ecotourism initiatives, dispersed all over the Hashemite Kingdom of Jordan, with over 350 direct beneficiaries.
-These initiatives include different facilities (campsites, eco-lodges, and restaurants) and activities (canyoning, cycling and hiking trails) that are set in the heart of Jordan’s nature reserves.
+These initiatives include different facilities (campsites, eco-lodges, and restaurants) and activities (canyoning, cycling, hiking trails, ziplines, giant swing, and climbing and descending) that are set in the heart of Jordan’s nature reserves.

 Wild Jordan is a registered trademark of the Royal Society for the Conservation of Nature.
 Wild Jordan’s revenue contributes to the sustainability of RSCN’s protected areas and supports the socio-economic development of local communities.
 Wild Jordan Adventures offers an awe-inspiring variety of destinations to explore and action packed activities to enjoy.
 Visiting one or more of Jordan’s nature reserves is the best way to discover the vastly different scenery and nature around Jordan.